-For those of you who didn’t know, I was actually on track to attend veterinary school before some increasingly severe allergies to animals caused me to change course.
-Art had always been a huge passion and hobby for me.
+Back in 2013, I was on track to attend veterinary school before some increasingly severe allergies to animals caused me to change course.
+Art had always been a huge passion for me.
 I had even considered going to art school.
-However, coming from a family full of medical professionals, a more traditional career was encouraged.
-My dad, who I am so proud to have inherited so much of my personality and talent from, wanted me to do as he did – go to college, work hard, make a living with a career that would make me happy but keep hobbies, such as art, as a fun past time that you could take a break from work with.
+However, with a family full of medical professionals, a more traditional career choice was encouraged.
+My dad, who I am so proud to have inherited so much of my personality and creativity from, wanted me to do as he did – go to college, work hard in a stable career and keep hobbies, such as art, as a fun past time.

 I hoped you enjoyed learning a little bit more about my artistic style.
 Check my Instagram @vchampionart for upcoming “Meet and Greet the Artist” events to discuss my art with me in person!

 Fiesta San Antonio is the soul of the city.
 Although it is technically only a weeklong event at the end of April – filled with street parades, river parades, festivals, and balls – the city’s citizens and businesses always find a way to stretch it out into a whole month.
-And with that amount of non-stop socializing, excessive partying, and still having to go into work on Monday, it is no wonder that this city has become well stocked in coffee shops (local and a “Starbucks on every corner”).
-I particularly appreciated this when I participated as a Duchess in the 2013 Fiesta – because, let me tell you, “hair and make up” can only do so much.
-When you have to be dressed and looking fabulous at a parade route by 8 am - after attending a glamorous ball with an open bar and closing time of 2 am - your saving grace, your life line, your power to fight away the puffy eyes … is caffeine.
+And with that amount of non-stop socializing, excessive partying, and still having to go into work on Monday, it is no wonder that this city has become well stocked in coffee shops.
+I particularly appreciated this when I participated as a Duchess in the 2013 Fiesta.
+When you have to be dressed and looking fabulous at a parade route by 8 am - after attending a ball the night before - your saving grace, your life line, your power to fight away the puffy eyes … is caffeine.
 And LOTS of it.
 Coffee, Redbull, Monster, Rockstar – just about anything we could get our hands on.

 Fast forward to a couple years later, … while I was working as a veterinary technician, I gave a lethargic dog (suffering from nausea and dehydration) a large amount of fluids, and an hour later, when we came back to check on him, he had made almost a full recovery.
-That night, on the way home, I have the memory of absently thinking to myself – about work, about the upcoming Fiesta, etc., etc. – and an idea just clicked into place.
+That night, on the way home, I have the memory of absently thinking to myself and an idea just clicked into place.
 “Ya know, wouldn’t it be nice if us San Antonians could have an IV of caffeine for Fiesta week?”
 And from that point it was just a funny, random thought that remained in my mind.